 Add your name now to show your support for Jaime Battiste in Sydney–Victoria.

 A champion for a better future in Sydney–Victoria

 Jaime Battiste (pronounced: hi-may) has held positions as a Professor, Senior Advisor, Citizenship Coordinator, and as a Regional Chief for the Assembly of First Nations, before being elected to the House of Commons in 2019, representing Sydney—Victoria.
 He graduated from Schulich School of Law at Dalhousie University in 2004.

 Jaime’s volunteer work over the years involves athletics, youth advocacy, community events, and advocacy for the Mi’kmaq Nation.
 Jaime is a member of the Aboriginal Sport Circle, a part owner of the Eskasoni Junior B Eagles.
-He also currently is a coach for the Eskasoni Eagles Might Divsision team in which his son plays for.
+He is also currently a coach for the Eskasoni Eagles Might Division team for which his son plays.

 Connect With Jaime

 For more details about upcoming events in your area, please visit https://event.liberal.ca/en/events